-William Voegeli’s essay reminds us of the absurdity of so much American political discourse of the past 60 years.
+William Voegeli’s Liberty Forum essay reminds us of the absurdity of so much American political discourse of the past 60 years.
 The call for greater state-mandated redistribution and entitlements in order to “oppose the drift into the homogenized society” and “fight spiritual unemployment,” to combat “loneliness and boredom” and “build a richer life of mind and spirit” sounds comical, even pathetic after decades in which those policies created atomized societies, emptied out inner cities, and fueled violence, poverty, and despair.
 The solution to all of those problems, manifestly caused by the very entitlement programs of the Great Society, was, of course, more entitlements.

 Voegeli offers an intellectual survey of the burning wreckage of American welfare statism.
 (I resist calling it “liberalism.”)
 I offer another view, which is about political incentives.
 Arthur Schlesinger and Lyndon Johnson’s speechwriters may have waxed lyrical about the alternative of a richer life of mind and spirit created by the welfare state to combat soulless wealth, but there was another dynamic at work that I believe has more explanatory power.
 That dynamic is the dynamic of political power itself.

 One way to garner political support is to offer targeted benefits to voters and, more specifically, to make them dependent on those benefits, such that not voting for those who promise them will risk not receiving them.
 Consider important and concentrated voting blocks, two of which feature prominently in the history of the American welfare state.